intel-analytics/ipex-llm/docs/docs/APIGuide/Data.md

 ## **ImageFeature**
 `ImageFeature` is a representation of one image.
 It can include various status of an image, by using key-value store.
-The key is string that identify the corresponding value.
+The key is string that identifies the corresponding value.
 Some predefined keys are listed as follows:
 * uri: uri that identifies image
 * mat: image in OpenCVMat